siberoloji/siberoloji.github.io/content/blog/2016-04-01-what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade.md

 url: /what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade/
 ---

-  &nbsp;If you have Ubuntu&nbsp;oran operating system that uses&nbsp;the apt package manager, you must have used&nbsp;<em>apt-get&nbsp;update</em>&nbsp;&nbsp;and similar commands.&nbsp;<em>&nbsp;We will show that although the apt-get&nbsp;update</em>,&nbsp;<em>apt-get upgrade</em>&nbsp;and<em>&nbsp;apt-get dist-upgrade</em>&nbsp;commands are similar to each other, they have different tasks.</p>
+  &nbsp;If you have Ubuntu&nbsp;oran operating system that uses&nbsp;the apt package manager, you must have used&nbsp;<em>apt-get&nbsp;update</em>&nbsp;&nbsp;and similar commands.&nbsp;<em>&nbsp;We will show that although the apt-get&nbsp;update</em>,&nbsp;<em>apt-get upgrade</em>&nbsp;and<em>&nbsp;apt-get dist-upgrade</em>&nbsp;commands are similar to each other, they have different tasks.

   First of all, our&nbsp;&nbsp;Linux&nbsp;system needs a center to check and update itself.
 The places to look for these lists are kept in the /etc/apt/sources.list file.
 Briefly, which package repositories to look at are recorded here.
-The package repositories located here are checked with the apt-get update command.</p>
+The package repositories located here are checked with the apt-get update command.

-  Let's run the command below to see which package repositories your system uses to update its packages.</p>
+  Let's run the command below to see which package repositories your system uses to update its packages.

 <!-- wp:code -->